 GOP is still anyone's ball game.
 Huckabee has been going strong on the final stretch, but none the less, Romney, Rudy, and Thompson's numbers are all still strong enough that they can pull ahead of him.
 Hell, even Paul can pull the dark horse win off.
-Its unlikely, but with the money he has raised, its not impossible.

 I personally believe Edwards will take the Democratic ticket.
 Afterall, primary polling is incredibly inaccurate.
 I believe Obama and Hilary likely lead the polls based on name recognition alone but name recognition does not get out of the vote.
 The same can be said about Edwards, but I think to a much lesser extent.
 And because of that, I believe his poll numbers will be much more accurate than Hilary or Obama's, who people will say they will vote for to pollers based on name recognition, but not neccessarily be willing to put in the effort to vote for.
 Whoever wins Iowa will snow ball.
 They will still have a fight ahead of them, but they will have the leg up.